pxp888/passcodes/README.md

 There is no interaction on this screen, it just waits for the user to press a key to return to the main list.

-__Note__- _the terminal emulator used to host the app on Heroku does not support shift-tab to move focus backwards.
-There are three widgets on this form that accept focus, the name filter, the list itself, and the OK button at the bottom that returns the user to the home screen._

-_This means that when the main list has focus it cannot return to the name filter field.
-This can be fixed by overwriting the python curses code that handles keypresses, but this has not been done yet.
-The user can still use the mouse to click on the name filter field to return focus to it._

 ## Technologies and Frameworks used
 * VSCode - IDE used for development